MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-connect-tools.md

 ## Enable XMLA read-write

-By default, Premium capacity or Premium Per User dataset workloads have the XMLA Endpoint property setting enabled for read-only.
+By default, Premium capacity or Premium Per User dataset workloads have the XMLA endpoint property setting enabled for read-only.
 This means applications can only query a dataset.
 For applications to perform write operations, the XMLA Endpoint property must be enabled for read-write.

 ### To enable read-write for a Premium capacity